deltabeard/texturepack-utils/mTP64.md

 ### dictionary_size

-The size of the dictionary which must be used when decompressing LZ4 textures.
+The size of the dictionary in bytes, divided by 1024.
+This must be used when decompressing LZ4 textures.
 Set to 0 if no dictionary is used.

-The size stored here is in multiples of 1024.
-So a value of 4 equals 4096 bytes.
+So a value of 4 gives a dictionary size of 4096 bytes.

 ### dictionary_data